PARCO MUSEUM

 ©Asami Kiyokawa / ©FRUiTS ©Asami Kiyokawa / ©FRUiTS ©Asami Kiyokawa / ©FRUiTS ©Asami Kiyokawa / ©FRUiTS

-FRUiTS is a street fashion photography magazine, which is popular for street snapshots of young people dressed in strange fashion, taken on the street corner of Tokyo.
+"FRUiTS" is a street fashion photo magazine that is popular with street snaps of young people dressed in strange fashion, taken on the street corner of Tokyo.

 Other exhibitions

-In addition to a digital interactive exhibition that will be open to visitors, a talk event will be held during the exhibition.
+We are planning to hold a digital interactive exhibition that visitors can participate in, and a talk event will be held during the exhibition.

 Related Books